cn-eugene/Modding-in-MC-week1/README.md

 Open Mcreator and click "Open Workspace"

-Naviagte to the extracted folder and open the .Mcreator file
+Navigate to the extracted folder and open the .Mcreator file

  It might take a moment or two to load, but once it has you'll be free to access your workspace like before.